ucsb-cs156/w22/_lab/jpa03.md

 * A front-end built in React (under the directory `./frontend`)
 * A back-end built in Spring Boot (the code for this is under the directory `./src`, plus the `pom.xml` at the top level
 * OAuth integration; this allows the app to have a "login/logout" feature based on Google Accounts (e.g. your UCSB Google Account)
-* An SQL database, which runs using H2 (an in-memory database) on localhost, and using Postgres when running on Heroku.
+* A SQL database, which runs using H2 (an in-memory database) on localhost, and using Postgres when running on Heroku.

 The reason we are doing this lab is that before you can work on a full-stack legacy code webapp, you need to know how to